vmware-archive/pcf-examples/addon-development-plan.md

-# Suggested development plan for BOSH Add-Ons
+# Suggested development plan for BOSH addons

-Developing a BOSH add-on from scratch can be challenging, especially if not trying to do this iteratively.
-This document has a suggested plan to developing an add-on, which may make it simpler to get started.
+Developing a BOSH addon from scratch can be challenging, especially if not trying to do this iteratively.
+This document has a suggested plan to developing an addon, which may make it simpler to get started.

 Here are the steps we'll do:

 1. Prove the software works as expected on a BOSH-managed VM
 2. Create a BOSH release and deploy with a manifest
 3. Add configuration properties
-4. Make a runtime configuration to test as an add-on
+4. Make a runtime configuration to test as an addon
 5. Make a tile.yml that wraps your deployment
 6. Make a tile.yml that wraps your runtime configuration